csicks/EMAF/README.md

-# EMAF: A Fast Cryo-EM Image Alignment Algorithm using Power Spectrum Features
+# EMAF: Fast Cryo-EM Image Alignment Algorithm using Power Spectrum Features

 ## Introduction
 - EMAF is an alignment algorithm program which aims at cryo-EM two-dimensional particle images.
 The program is implemented in C++ under C++11 standard.
 Some other alignment methods like Fourier-Mellin transform and XMIPP alignment are also re-implemented and included in this program.
 Both source code and complied program are available.